i am traffic

 If bicycles are to be competitive in terms of travel time, they must not be subject to unnecessary delays, or held to low speeds.
 But the path now under construction crosses parking-lot entrances and roads in crosswalks, adding delay and inconvenience.
 Bicyclists must traverse multiple crosswalks at the Route 9 end of the segment.
 With such treatments, users become impatient and choose their own times and ways to cross, becoming unpredictable and increasing risk.

 The narrowed roadway is crowned and has storm drains.
-The path, on the other hand, lacking drainage, will be unusable or unsafe for weeks or months in winter even if plowed.
+The path, on the other hand, will lack drainage, and will ice up, becoming unusable or unsafe for weeks or months in winter even if plowed.
 Or it could be heavily salted, unhealthy for vegetation and bicycles.

 Years ago, the DCR applied the same configuration, narrow, shoulderless roadway and parallel path, to Metropolitan Parkway in Waltham, shown in the video below.
 Metropolitan Parkway is short and very lightly traveled, so riding on the roadway is practical.
 Bicyclists on the roadway of Hammond Pond Parkway would have queues of cars behind them and would invite harassment.